SimpleSwiftUI/user-mgmt/Readme.md

 ## Features

 - **Sign in with Apple:** Allows users to authenticate using their Apple ID.
-- **Core Data Integration:** Leverages Core Data for local data management.
+- **Local Data Integration:** Leverages UserDefaults for local data management.
 - **Backend Integration:** Demonstrates how to register and fetch user data from a backend server.
 - **User Feedback:** Provides visual feedback based on the authentication state of the user.

 ## Configure Sign in with Apple in Apple Developer

 For the simplest approach, do not create an app identifier through the web interface.
-Instead, when you create your app in XCode, navigate to Project Navigator (left panel) > <project name> (top element) > <project name> under Targets > Signing & Capabilities > Add Capability (+ icon (top left)) > Sign in with Apple.
+Instead, when you create your app in XCode, navigate to Project Navigator (left panel) > [project name] (top element) > [project name] under Targets > Signing & Capabilities > Add Capability (+ icon (top left)) > Sign in with Apple.

 When you do this, XCode will automatically create an identifier in [Apple Developer Certificates, Identifiers & Profiles](https://developer.apple.com/account/resources/identifiers/list).